gentilew/Machine-Learning-Pills/Tic-Tac-Toe-Endgame/readme.md

 # The Problem:
-Create a <i>Machine</i> that received an input a sequence of play can predict who is the winner (X or O)
+Create a <i>Machine</i> that received as input a play sequence, can predict who is the winner (X or O)

 This picture summarize the problem
 <img src="https://github.com/gentilew/Machine-Learning-Pills/blob/master/Tic-Tac-Toe-Endgame/game_seq.png" alt="">